Turning 37. ARGHHHHHH.

 ‘holy shit I’m closer to 40’…

-Regardless, as tradition states – or rather, the tradition I have set myself since the age of 34 – here is my annual list, which this year is 37 reasons why I am celebrating turning 37 – and do bare with me, it’s gonna be long.
+Regardless, and as tradition states – or rather, the tradition I have set myself since the age of 34 – here is my annual list, which this year is 37 reasons why I am celebrating turning 37 – and do bare with me, it’s gonna be long.

 I’m bloody alive, and so is D. I will especially celebrate that D is still with us after nearly losing him over 2 years ago.
 Life is short – celebrate it!